The Kick Inside: Background and recording

-It was also around this time that Bush had started to study dance and movement as a way of presenting the songs and subsequently credited her dance teacher Lindsay Kemp on the album.
-The song "Moving" was inspired by Kemp.
+It was around this time that Bush had started to study dance and movement as a way of presenting the songs.
+Subsequently, she credited her dance teacher Lindsay Kemp on the album; the song "Moving" was inspired by Kemp.
 EMI and Bush disagreed over the use of a certain shot, which emphasised her cleavage, on the picture sleeve for the first single.
 Initially, this was to be "James and the Cold Gun", but Bush insisted on "Wuthering Heights".
 EMI relented and the single was scheduled for release in November 1977.
 However, due to the disagreement over the picture sleeve, this date was pushed back to the new year of 1978.
-The song became a big hit and reached number one in the UK Singles Chart in March.
+The song became a hit and reached number one in the UK Singles Chart in March.
 It stayed at the top of the charts for four weeks, becoming one of the biggest selling songs of the year and was the first time a female singer-songwriter topped the charts with a self-penned song.

 The album, titled The Kick Inside, was released in February 1978 and featured 13 tracks.
-Bush's cinematic and literary influences, two qualities which would later be considered key to her work, were most obvious in the song "Wuthering Heights".
+Bush's cinematic and literary influences, qualities that would later be considered key to her work, were evident in the song "Wuthering Heights".
 The song was not initially inspired by Emily Brontë's novel but by a television adaptation, although Bush read the novel later in order to (in her own words) "get the research right".
 Further influences can be found when she references Gurdjieff in "Them Heavy People", while the title song is inspired by the ballad of Lizie Wan.
 Bush also writes openly about sexuality, particularly on the erotic "Feel It" and "L'Amour Looks Something Like You".
 "Strange Phenomena" questions unusual coincidences, premonition, and déjà vu.

 The album's second single, "The Man with the Child in His Eyes", reached number six in the UK.
-Three other singles were released over the world during the next two years: "Them Heavy People", "Moving" (which reached number one in Japan) and "Strange Phenomena".
+Three other singles were released around the world during the next two years: "Them Heavy People", "Moving" (which reached number one in Japan) and "Strange Phenomena".
 "The Man with the Child in His Eyes" also charted on the American Billboard Hot 100, Bush's only single to do so until 1985.
 It peaked at number 85.
 Bush made an appearance on Saturday Night Live in December 1978.
 Despite this publicity, The Kick Inside failed to enter the Top 200 of the Billboard albums chart.